bpropelled/Web-Dev-Notes/ILLUSTRATOR.md

 Illustrator is an excellent tool for making front end graphics, especially using SVG graphics.
 Below are some great articles on getting to know Illustrator better

 ## The A to Z of Illustrator
-[link to article](https://design.tutsplus.com/articles/the-a-to-z-of-adobe-illustrator--vector-20799)
+This article has links to basically all the important aspects of AI [link to article](https://design.tutsplus.com/articles/the-a-to-z-of-adobe-illustrator--vector-20799)

 ## The Pen Tool